Fairy Light Nights: Re-releases

 Almafame went bankrupt shortly after the issue of Fairy Light Nights 1.
-Since then, two records of unclear legality, Unplugged and Martha's Harbour, have been released without the band's permission.
-A third version, All About Eve's What Kind of Fool, has also been released and is available as a download only through many mainstream download music sites.
+Since then, two records, Unplugged and Martha's Harbour, have been released without the band's permission or authority.
+A third version, All About Eve's What Kind of Fool, was also released via 'Charly' and was available for streaming and as a download only through many mainstream download music sites until Julianne Regan challenged the legality via Apple Music which resulted in a takedown in August 2026.
 All three releases contain identical material to Fairy Light Nights 1.

 The second album, Fairy Light Nights 2, was released by JamTart, the band's label, and so was not subjected to the same re-issuing conflicts.

 Acoustic Nights

 This is a JamTart repackaging of both Fairy Light Nights CDs into a double album.
-The band fully approved it, although they emphasised that it contains nothing not already included in the two single albums.
+The band approved it, although they emphasised that it includes nothing not already included in the two single albums.

+Ownership

+The recordings are - and always have been - jointly owned by band members.
+Any release has been under a manufacturing and distribution arrangement.